mtayyab55/m365-user-lifecycle-management-demo/README.md

 ## Step 4: Configure Conditional Access and MFA Requirements

-To enforce secure authentication practices and protect organizational resources, a Conditional Access policy was implemented for the user account **John Smith**.
-The policy requires multi-factor authentication for all sign-in attempts while excluding administrative and break-glass accounts from enforcement.
-The policy was scoped to all cloud applications to ensure MFA enforcement across Microsoft 365 sign-in flows, aligning with modern security best practices.
+To enforce secure authentication practices and protect organizational resources, a Conditional Access policy was implemented for the user account John Smith.
+The policy requires multi-factor authentication (MFA) for sign-in attempts while excluding administrative and break-glass accounts from enforcement.
+This configuration ensures that John Smith is subject to modern authentication controls and aligns with standard security guidelines used in Microsoft 365 environments.
+Once enabled, the policy validates that MFA prompts are triggered during user authentication

 ![Step 4 – Conditional Access Policy](screenshots/step04_conditional_access_mfa.png)